 Some models can be wall mounted so they can be mounted at a height to suit you and there is more clearance under the bowl.
 These features may be particularly advantageous if you are using the bidet from a wheelchair, mobile toilet chair or commode.

 When considering toileting equipment, an individual assessment with an occupational therapist may be appropriate.
 Your safety is very important and there may be individual factors which determine what equipment is most suitable.
 The information on this site is not a substitute for individual assessment.
 We recommend trying these toilets out before purchasing them.
-Assist UK is the national network for advice on independent living equipment and has a network of Disabled Living Centres.
-Contact Assist UK to find your nearest centre and ask if you can visit and try these toilets out.

 The equipment listed here may be provided by your local authority, depending on their eligibility criteria.
 If you are eligible, the equipment may be provided on a long-term loan basis or via a direct payment from your local authority to purchase something suitable.
 Alternatively these toilets are sometimes provided through a Disabiled Facilities Grant (subject to your local council's eligibility criteria).
 However, if you are arranging funding and installation of one of these toilets privately, you can search for a Water Industry Approved Plumber (WIAP) on the WIAP scheme website.View references and sources of further information ›

 Browse our list of local retailers by county and region